 The Academy of Vocal Arts in Philadelphia has officially made my husband and me into opera fans.
 When the Academy of Vocal Arts kindly offered tickets to see one of their two upcoming operas in German I was instantly excited.
 When it comes to language learning I’m willing to try just about anything.
 Soap operas, romantic comedies — even if I don’t enjoy it in English, I’m willing to try.
 But this sounded like a lot of fun.
 And it also happened to coincide with our anniversary and made the perfect date.
 In the end, it was the Academy of Vocal Arts’ production of Richard Wagner’s Das Rheingold that really wowed us.

 Smartphones have made so many aspects of travel easier.
-In our pockets we hold a device with maps, transportation schedules, a way to call a taxi, order food, book a hotel room, pay for things — the list is seemingly endless.
+In our pockets, we hold a device with maps, transportation schedules, a way to call a taxi, order food, book a hotel room, pay for things — the list is seemingly endless.
 But as we depend more on our smartphones, we depend on having access to the internet.
-That could mean researching and buying a SIM card, a personal wifi device, or you could simply use Google’s wireless service: Project Fi.
+The easy way is using Google Fi wireless service.
+Or, you can research and buy a SIM card or a personal wifi device.

-I’ve been a Project Fi subscriber for several years and taken my Fi phone with me.
-While you can always seem to find free wifi when out and about at restaurants and hotels, I’ve depended solely on Project Fi on the rest of my adventures in Germany and Austria.
+I’ve been a Google Fi subscriber for several years and taken my Fi phone with me.
+While you can always seem to find free wifi when out and about at restaurants and hotels, I’ve depended solely on Google Fi on the rest of my adventures in Germany and Austria.

 When is a tote bag more than just a tote bag?
 Until the folks at Keokee Travel Gear sent me their tote bag to try out, I thought all tote bags were the same.
 Wrong!
 While high tech travel luggage has lots of bells and whistles (that, after you spent all that money to buy them, may or may not be allowed on airplanes), Keokee Travel Gear are making an old stand-by a little more modern, a little more fun and a little easier to use.